devangel77b/wrceletter/README.md

 # wrceletter
 ### D Evangelista
 Letterhead format for US Naval Academy Dept of Weapons, Robotics, and Control Engineering.
+The letterhead is based on the .docx file provided by the department called "stationary[sic] with line.docx".
+The example is based on the Navy Correspondence Manual.
+The docx had graphics that were low resolution and un-usable, so I had to re-generate them.
+Also, the docx uses a mix of Garamond and Calibri (?) while the Navy Correspondence Manual specifies Times New Roman.

 ## How to get this package
 Clone the repository into your `texmf` tree.